u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 As we all came out of the hall to head for dinner, I took on my responsibility as an "unc" and made a toast about how things would only improve from here — because even though we had scored similar points to last year, the fact that we had qualified more than one prelims, topped one of them, and gotten two teams into the same final was proof of significant growth.
 All of us went to a pizza joint on campus to celebrate Rachit's birthday.

-Amidst all the quizzing, there were some moments that will stay with me for a long time — especially that vivid late-night discussion that started with Aishwarya Rai and Sonali Bendre and somehow blew up to include Mamata Banerjee.
+Amidst all the quizzing, there were some moments that will stay with me for a long time — especially that vivid late-night discussion that started with Aishwarya Rai and Sonali Bendre and somehow blew up to include likes of Mamata Banerjee.
 I also remember that peaceful lunch on one of those days, when we mocked some nukkad natak participants putting on a show of goofy moves, while sitting on the lawn stuffing Subway sandwiches.

 On the last night, I was down with a cough, chest congestion and a headache, and my room had been converted into a theka to celebrate the end of the event.
 I shifted to where the third-years were staying because I had a morning cab to catch the next day.
 Though I had taken some meds before sleeping, I woke up at six in the morning struggling to breathe — the fog and dust had finally caught up with me.
 I also woke Dubey unintentionally with my sirening lungs.
 He was kind enough to accompany me to the hospital, where I got nebulised.

-I woke up late the next morning — just in time to catch my pre-booked airport cab.
+I woke up later — just in time to catch my pre-booked airport cab.
 Though my breathing had improved, it was still a struggle to travel on a long connecting flight with a terminal change in Delhi.

 The plane landed at night and I stared out of the window.
 It was finally over.